FigureTechnologies/gradle-semver-plugin/README.md

 ## Branch Matching Strategy

-A Strategy contains a list of `BranchMatchingConfiguration` instances which are applied in order until the first match is reached (recommend the last entry's regex to be `.*`), it contains the following properties:
+A Strategy contains a list of `BranchMatchingConfiguration` instances which are applied in order until the first match is reached, it contains the following properties:
   * branch name regex
   * target branch
   * version modifier: modifies the major, minor or patch components of the semver